 Land use planning allows your community to choose the right amount of land in a variety of locations for the real estate development, economic growth, and open space that you predict you will need in the future.

-Commonly communities undertake this venture as a major part of a comprehensive plan, master plan, or general plan.
+Commonly communities undertake this venture as a major part of a comprehensive plan, which might be called a master plan or general plan.
 In most states, this type of planning is a legal and logical requirement prior to zoning.

-Typically state laws assign this duty to a planning commission, sometimes called a planning and zoning commission.
-Usually they delegate the actual research and writing to a consultant or staff, but in some cases, especially in smaller towns, you'll find the commission itself burning the midnight oil toiling away on a map.
+Typically state laws assign the primary responsibility for generating the plan to a planning commission, sometimes called a planning and zoning commission.
+Usually the commission delegates the actual research and writing to a consultant or staff, but in some cases, especially in smaller towns, you'll find the commission itself burning the midnight oil toiling away on a map.

-Probably in the long run it is more politically defensible as well.
-And it gives future decision making bodies some ammunition if they want to act contrary to public opinion in denying or affirming a particular land development proposal.
+In the long run a policy-based plan is more politically defensible than a stand-along map as well.
+It gives future decision making bodies some ammunition if they want to act contrary to public opinion in denying or affirming a particular land development proposal.

 This document does not have to be the length